 Not only is that tedious, at a certain point it becomes unsustainable.
 Because this is one of the most common problems in all ecommerce, Ecomdash software automatically updates your stock levels on every listing for every channel, every time you make a sale.
 Automation seems the appropriate solution for this issue, as it’s a menial task and doing it “by hand” takes up time that could be better spent elsewhere.

 Of course, if you’re in a pinch, you can always update your eBay listings manually whenever you make a sale.
 As long as you’re diligent, you don’t have to worry about overselling.

 Even if you’re a seasoned online seller, eBay operates a little differently than the other popular marketplaces.
 You may need to change up some of your favorite sales strategies, or at least learn more about how eBay works.
+This is especially true if you want to become an eBay Top Seller.
 Feel free to brush up on some of the basics with our guide, The Dos and Don’ts for Listing Products on eBay.
 Or, if you want more advanced advice on inventory management, read our Tips for eBay Product Sourcing.